 - Priority

-- Highest commercial priority
+- Highest planning priority

 - Best for